-Emails, especially formal emails, are sent with the purpose to initiate a discussion, interact with clients, or solve some issue.
-You should frame them well before sharing them with the client.
+Emails, especially formal ones, are sent to initiate a discussion, interact with clients, or solve issues.
+Hence, you must frame them well before sharing them with your client.

-Setting the right tone for your message is something you need to pay close attention to.
-It is one of the most important professional emailing tips.
-At times, some phrases become redundant or we keep using them without knowing if they are correct.
-So to save you time and ensure you use the correct words and tone while writing emails, we have prepared a handy list of the top email phrases to avoid.
+At times, some phrases become redundant, or we keep using them without knowing if they are correct.
+So, to save you time and ensure you use the correct words and tone while writing emails, we have prepared a handy list of the top email writing tips and phrases you should avoid.

 Email Phrases to Avoid With Clients